 success and creative dynamic cultures all evolve from how well we communicate and interact with people to build those relationships.
 Carmen’s workshops,

-Carmen’s diverse corporate experiences span over 20 years, encompassing a variety of industries: Telecommunications, Fitness, TV Media, Hotels, and Food
+Carmen’s diverse corporate experiences span over 20 years, encompassing a variety of industries: telecommunications, fitness, television media, hotels,

-Service.
-As an internal trainer and consultant, she has contributed to the success of many high-profile and mid-size corporations including Sprint
+and food service.
+As an internal trainer and consultant, she has contributed to the success of many high-profile and mid-size corporations including

-PCS, Westin Hotels, Continental Airlines, Spectravision, Chili’s and Burger King Restaurants, and Cooper Aerobics Enterprises.
-Carmen has worked alongside
+Sprint PCS, Westin Hotels, Continental Airlines, Spectravision, Chili’s and Burger King Restaurants, and Cooper Aerobics Enterprises.
+Carmen has worked

-as well as developed and coached individuals at every level of the organization.
-Carmen’s experiences include management and project management roles.
+alongside as well as developed and coached individuals at every level of the organization.
+Carmen’s experiences include management and project management